Minimal surfaces in $\mathbb{R}^3$ properly projecting into $\mathbb{R}^2$

 The conformal structure of a complete minimal surface plays a fundamental role in its global properties.
 It is then important to determine the conformal type of a given minimal surface.
 An open Riemann surface is said to be {\em hyperbolic} if an only if it carries a negative non-constant subharmonic function.
 Otherwise, it is said to be {\em parabolic}.
 Compact Riemann surfaces with empty boundary are said to be {\em elliptic}.

 Complete minimal surfaces with finite total curvature or complete embedded minimal surfaces with finite topology in $\r^3$ are properly immersed and have parabolic conformal type (for further information, see \cite{osserman, jorge-meeks, c-m1, m-p-r,m-p}).
-On the other hand, there exists properly immersed hyperbolic minimal surfaces in $\r^3$ with arbitrary non compact topology \cite{mo, a-f-m, f-m-m,AL} and references therein for a good setting).
+On the other hand, there exist properly immersed hyperbolic minimal surfaces in $\r^3$ with arbitrary non-compact topology (see \cite{mo} for a pioneering work, and \cite{f-m-m,AL} and references therein for a good setting).

 It is then interesting to elucidate how properness and completeness influence the conformal geometry of minimal surfaces.
 In \cite{lop1} it is shown that any open Riemann surface admits a conformal complete minimal immersion in $\r^3,$ even with arbitrarily prescribed flux map.
 In this paper we extend this result to the family of proper minimal immersions, proving considerably more (see Theorem \ref{th:fun}):